TheWebSolver/tws-license-manager-client/CLIENT.md

 	->disable_form(); // true to disable after license active/deactive, false for not disabling form fields.
 }
 ```

 Lets breakdown the above code in steps:

 #### Validation

 - First, `Client_Plugin_License_Handler::$manager::set_validation()` keys with their respective error message.
 Default supported validation keys are `email`, `order_id` and `name`. `license_key` is optional but it is highly recommended to add here for showing validation error.
   - **Validation Keys** will set/unset the respective license form field.
-Lets say, `order_id` was not set, then ***Purchase Order ID*** field won't be displayed on license form as well as it will not be checked on server also whether the license key was actually for that Order ID.
+Let's say, `order_id` was not set, then **_Purchase Order ID_** field won't be displayed on license form as well as it will not be checked on the server also whether the license key was actually for that Order ID.
-	- **Validation Error** is for displaying error message of the respective field if that field is left empty after activate/deactivate button clicked. *It will not be used for server error*.
+  - **Validation Error** is for displaying an error message of the respective field if that field is left empty after activate/deactivate button is clicked. _It will not be used for server error_.
 For server error, check it [here](https://github.com/thewebsolver/tws-license-manager-client/blob/master/SERVER.md#validation)

 #### Validation Keys

 - Second, `Client_Plugin_License_Handler::$manager::set_keys()` is self explanatory.
-Set the consumer key and consumer secret that have been generated on server for the user with the capabilites to handle server.
+Set the consumer key and consumer secret that has been generated on the server for the user with the capabilities to handle the server.
 Usually user with `manage_options` capability.

 #### Connection Details

 - lastly, `Client_Plugin_License_Handler::$manager::connect_with()` will set the server URL to handle license validation.
 The same constant `Client_Plugin_License_Handler::SERVER_URL` is passed here.
 Optionally, other options can be passed.
-For production use, `verify_ssl` must be set to `2` (server must also be on ***https***).
+For production use, `verify_ssl` must be set to `2` (server must also be on **_HTTPS_**).

 #### Disable Form

-- Highly recommended to set `Client_Plugin_License_Handler::$manager::disable_form()` to `true` on production so no mutliple activation/deactivation attempt happens for already active/inactive license.
+- Highly recommended to set `Client_Plugin_License_Handler::$manager::disable_form()` to `true` on production so no multiple activation/deactivation attempt happens for already active/inactive license.

 ```php
 public function show_license_notice() {
 	$this->manager->show_notice( true );
 }
 ```

-Above code simply shows response message after **Activate/Deactivate** button is clicked.
+The above code simply shows a response message after the **Activate/Deactivate** button is clicked.

-- `Client_Plugin_License_Handler::$manager::show_notice()` takes one paramater to show or not to show the total number of activation remaining.
+- `Client_Plugin_License_Handler::$manager::show_notice()` takes one parameter to show or not to show the total number of activation remaining.
 This only works if [Activation](https://www.licensemanager.at/docs/handbook/license-keys/overview/) for the license is set to more than `1`.

 ---

 ### Useful method/properties

 - `Client_Plugin_License_Handler::init()->manager->get_license()` - Get the license data.
 You can pass additional parameter to get the data you want.
 Some of the useful ones are: `status`, `valid_for`, `expires_at`, and `total_count`.
 For full list, see the method. `{@filesource - tws-license-manager-client/REST_API/Manager.php}`
 - `Client_Plugin_License_Handler::init()->manager->option` - The Options API key.
 Useful to get the actual response data saved to database.
 	- Geting value: `get_option( Client_Plugin_License_Handler::init()->manager->option )`

 ---

-All of the above codes are complied as complete code below.
-It is a full working example which you can copy to your selling plugin.
+All of the above codes are compiled as complete code below.
+It is a fully working example that you can copy to your selling plugin.
 Just make changes where applicable and you are good to go.
-Also, needless to say, you must have atleast one license key on server to test it.
+Also, needless to say, you must have at least one license key on the server to test it.

 ```php
 <?php